sanfinity-Iot/openremote/Architecture:-Apps-and-consoles.md

 }
 ```

-## TODO Location Provider (provider: "location")
+## TODO Location Provider (provider: `location`)
-Get current location using platform API (if this is not overridden by consoles then an undesirable permission message will likely be shown when falling back to the web browser/web view navigator API)
+Get current location using platform API (if this is not overridden by consoles then an undesirable permission message will likely be shown when falling back to the web browser/web view navigator API).

 ### Enabled message request data (App -> Console)
 ```